Thompson Sampling in Function Spaces via Neural Operators

 \subsection{Algorithm settings}

-NOTS was implemented using the \emph{Neural Operator} library \citep{kossaifi2024neural}.
+NOTS was implemented using the \emph{Neural Operator} library \citep{kossaifi2024neural} and run on NVIDIA H100 GPUs on CSIRO's high-performance computing cluster.
 For each dataset, we selected the recommended settings for FNO models according to examples in the library.
-Parameters were randomly initialized using Kaiming (or He) initialization \citep{He2015nninit} for the network weights, sampling from a normal distribution with variance inversely proportional to the input dimensionality of each layer, while biases were initialized at zero.
+Parameters were randomly initialized using Kaiming (or He) initialization \citep{He2015nninit} for the network weights, sampling from a normal distribution with variance inversely proportional to the input dimensionality of each layer, while biases were initialized to zero.
 For all experiments, we trained the model for 10 epochs of mini-batch stochastic gradient descent with an initial learning rate of $10^{-3}$ and a cosine annealing scheduler.
 The regularization factor for the L2 penalty was set as $\regFactor := 10^{-4}$.
 This same setting for the regularization factor was also applied to our implementation of STO-NTS.